 - Take a dry bag with you to keep your camera and phone dry from the paddle splash water!
 (These can be hired if you don’t have your own)

 Spreewald Biosphere Reserve is a haven for wildlife and nature.
 The area is famous for kingfishers, although I didn’t spot any on my trip.
 I saw lots of snakes, both in the water and on land, they were really cool to see both basking in the sun and gliding through the water.

-But my favourite wildlife encounter of the day was seeing my very first beaver.
-I was enjoying the peace and quiet in my canoe, then I spotted two floating lots, or were they!
+But my favourite wildlife encounter of the day trip was seeing my very first beaver.
+I was enjoying the peace and quiet in my canoe, then I spotted two floating logs, or were they!
 I adjusted my eyes and wondered if they were otters but then I realised they were two beavers.